-U/K YES NO I walk my dog around the lake with my children.
-My dog with well behaved.
-Tilgate is the only place I can take the three of them and walk like this.
-If there was a dog on the lead rule around the lake he wouldn't get enough exercise.
-I also run with him and he can dip in to cool off in the water. an on the lead rule would be impossible to police and only

-U/K YES NO punishes good dog owners Dogs should be allowed to be off lead.
+U/K U/K YES YES YES YES NO NO NO NO was a dog on the lead rule around the lake he wouldn't get enough exercise.
+I also run with him and he can dip in to cool off in the water. an on the lead rule would be impossible to police and only punishes good dog owners Dogs should be allowed to be off lead.
 My dog has never caused any problems.
-I walk and run with him and he loves to swim in the lake

-U/K YES NO Dogs off lead please my Lab would never hurt a fly and loves her walks at Tilgate off lead

-U/K YES NO A well trained dog wouldn't go anywhere near those birds.
+I walk and run with him and he loves to swim in the lake Dogs off lead please my Lab would never hurt a fly and loves her walks at Tilgate off lead A well trained dog wouldn't go anywhere near those birds.
 Why penalise the majority for the few?

-U/K YES NO Dogs need to be off lead to exercise properly whether running around or walking beside you.
+Dogs need to be off lead to exercise properly whether running around or walking beside you.
 It is a sad fact that animal instinct kicks in sometimes

+U/K U/K U/K YES YES YES NO NO NO Dogs should be allowed to be off lead.
+My dog has never caused any problems.
+I walk and run with him and he loves to swim in the lake Dogs off lead please my Lab would never hurt a fly and loves her walks at Tilgate off lead A well trained dog wouldn't go anywhere near those birds.
+Why penalise the majority for the few?
+Dogs need to be off lead to exercise properly whether running around or walking beside you.
+It is a sad fact that animal instinct kicks in sometimes

+U/K U/K YES NO and loves her walks at Tilgate off lead A well trained dog wouldn't go anywhere near those birds.
+Why penalise the majority for the few?
+Dogs need to be off lead to exercise properly whether running around or walking beside you.
+It is a sad fact that animal instinct kicks in sometimes

+U/K YES NO birds.
+Why penalise the majority for the few?
+Dogs need to be off lead to exercise properly whether running around or walking beside you.
+It is a sad fact that animal instinct kicks in sometimes

+whether running around or walking beside you.
+It is a sad fact that animal instinct kicks in sometimes

-U/K YES NO Dogs should not have to be on leads.
+U/K YES NO

+Dogs should not have to be on leads.
 How can they swim in the lake on a lead.
 I walk off the lead but put my dog back on lead near as we pass swans.
 He needs to go into the lake to cool down in the summer.
 Why should the irresponsible few spoil it for the majority.
 It's the first year dogs have caused a death as far as I'm aware.

 BN3 YES NO

 RH10 YES NO

 RH10 YES NO

 RH10 YES NO

 BN3 YES NO

 RH10 YES NO

 RH10 YES NO

 RH10 YES NO

 RH11 YES NO

 RH10 YES NO Donald Campbell donated the park to Crawley residents.
 Why do we have to pay for parking?

 RH10 YES YES Responsible owners won't mind

 RH10 YES YES Enough other places to walk off lead

 ?
 YES YES Can walk up by woodland

 RH10 YES YES

 RH11 YES YES lots of dogs can be intimidating

 RH10 YES YES Yes on lead when close to lake

 RH10 YES YES Will help everyone not just wildlife - kids eldery

 RH10 YES YES Should not be allow in water

 RH11 YES YES Use extender lead if want more control

 RH11 YES YES only around the lake

 BN10 YES YES They should be better controlled

 RH11 YES YES Not all the way round